dart-archive/www.dartlang.org/src/site/docs/tutorials/streams/index.markdown

 ### Button clicks in dart:html

-Buttons have a number of `onSomeEvent` streams defined, and the `onClick` stream is defined as `Stream&lt;MouseEvent&gt;`.
+Buttons have a number of `onSomeEvent` streams defined, and the `onClick` stream is defined as `Stream<MouseEvent>`.
 This type means that the data that you receive when you listen to the `onClick` stream is all going to be MouseEvents.

 The following code sets up a button and a couple of event handlers.